Opening May 24,

 Zimbardo took inspiration for the program of editioned video artworks from the section of What is an edition, anyway? devoted to a selected history of music recordings and album covers.
 Cage and Conner, whose practices intersected musical and visual arts communities, are both touchstones in the exhibition.
 The Tuba Thieves in this context additionally offers an expanded idea of the copy through reenactment and the release of each film scene.

 Alison O’Daniel (b.
 1979) is a visual artist and filmmaker based in Los Angeles working across sound, narrative, sculpture, installation and performance.
-Her projects, screenings, and performances have been included in: Made in LA 2018, Hammer Museum; The Infinite Ear, The Garage Museum of Contemporary Art, Moscow; Anthology Film Archives, New York, and Art Los Angeles Contemporary.
-Solo exhibitions include Shulamit Nazarian, Los Angeles; Art In General, New York; Samuel Freeman Gallery, Los Angeles; Centre d’Art Contemporain Passerelle, Brest, France.
-She is a recent recipient of a Creative Capital award, as well as grants from the Rema Hort Mann Foundation; Center for Cultural Innovation; California Community Foundation, and more.
-Recent and upcoming exhibitions include: The Bemis Center for Contemporary Arts; Studio 13-16 project and screening at the Centre Pompidou, Paris; The Infinite Ear, CentroCentro, Madrid; and a performance commissioned by JOAN with support from the Mike Kelley Foundation for the Arts.
+Her projects, screenings, and performances have been included in Made in L.A.
+2018, Hammer Museum; The Garage Museum of Contemporary Art, Moscow; Anthology Film Archives, New York, and Art Los Angeles Contemporary.
+Solo exhibitions include Shulamit Nazarian, Los Angeles; Art In General, New York; Samuel Freeman Gallery, Los Angeles; Centre d’Art Contemporain Passerelle, Brest, France, among others.
+She is a recent recipient of a 2019 Creative Capital Award.
+O’Daniel received her BFA from Cleveland Institute of Art and MFA from University of California, Irvine.
+She will join the faculty of the California College of the Arts this fall.